22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 Society6 Sling Chair ($119.20, originally $149; society6.com)

-Ultra-pretty, this Society6 sling chairs come in hundreds of prints and patterns, ensuring your beach chair will stand out among the rest.
+Ultra pretty, this Society6 sling chair come in hundreds of prints and patterns, ensuring your beach chair will stand out among the rest.
 Featuring a hammock-style design, multiple recline notches and a wood frame, the collapsible chair’s only downside is that it doesn’t come with a carrying case or strap.

 ____________________________________________________________________________